tock/tock/doc/courses/rustconf/capsule.md

 #### Create a New Capsule (25m)

-Now that we've seen how Tock initializes and uses capsules, we're going to write a new one.
+Now that you've seen how Tock initializes and uses capsules, you're going to write a new one.
 This capsule will, when the system boots, start sampling the 9DOF sensor once a second and printing the results as serial output.

-First, because we're going to be modifying the boot sequence of Hail, make a branch of the Tock repository; this will keep your master branch clean.
-We're going to replace the `NineDof` capsule, which provides access to the FXOS8700 sensor to processes through system calls, with a capsule that reads the sensor and sends `debug!` messages with its values.
+First, because you're going to be modifying the boot sequence of Hail, make a branch of the Tock repository; this will keep your master branch clean.
+You're going to replace the `NineDof` capsule, which provides access to the FXOS8700 sensor to processes through system calls, with a capsule that reads the sensor and sends `debug!` messages with its values.